Xiaofeng-life/CECF/readme.md

 ```

 ### 2. Data preparation Color Fine-tuning
+Note: If you only need to perform color enhancement, you can ignore this step.

-Note: **Use the EUVP-scenes if you want fine-tuning color ability!!!**
+**Use the EUVP-scenes if you want fine-tuning color ability!!!**
 **The diversity of UIEB and EUVP-imagenet are not enough.
 Besides, the images with less distortion are required.
 Therefore, the EUVP-scenes is needed !!!**